 Do not crop an image so severely that the subject and emotion are compromised.

 Do not use colorizing or other dramatic filters.

 Do not use flash photography to supplement or replace natural light.

 Do not stage portraits in a studio.
 Capture your subject in his or her natural surroundings.

 Do not use overly staged photography.

 The UCLA Image Library is available for marketing, communications and development professionals across campus.
-Once you’ve registered, you may download any images that you wish, but be sure to check the “Rights/Usage” information.
+Gain access to the Image Library by following the instructions below.
 Images are for business use only.

 ASUCLA Photography is also an extensive resource for historical photos.

 If you hire an outside photographer or videographer, you need to work with purchasing to ensure the individual has appropriate liability insurance.
 You should engage the photographer on a work-for-hire basis, or obtain a written agreement that UCLA will have unlimited usage rights to the photography or videography.